New York metropolitan area: Lower Hudson Valley

 Known for its hilly terrain, picturesque settings, and quaint small towns and villages, the Lower Hudson Valley is centered around the Hudson River north of New York City and lies within New York State.
 Westchester and Putnam counties are located on the eastern side of the river, and Rockland and Orange counties are located on the western side of the river.
 Westchester and Rockland counties are connected by the heavily trafficked New Tappan Zee Bridge, as well as by the Bear Mountain Bridge near their northern ends.
 Several branches of the MTA Metro-North Railroad serve the region's rail commuters.
 Southern Westchester County contains more densely populated areas and includes the cities of Yonkers, Mount Vernon, New Rochelle, and White Plains.
-Although many of the suburban communities of Westchester are known for their affluence and expense (some examples: Bronxville, Scarsdale, Chappaqua, Armonk, Katonah, and Briarcliff Manor), the Lower Hudson Valley as a whole is one of the fastest-growing areas in the metropolitan area because of high housing costs in New York and the inner suburbs.
+Many of the suburban communities of Westchester are known for their affluence and expense (some examples: Bronxville, Scarsdale, Chappaqua, Armonk, Pound Ridge, Katonah, and Briarcliff Manor).
+Rockland's river towns along the Hudson, including Nyack and Piermont, are known for their vibrant dining and art scenes.
+30% of Rockland's land area is designated parkland with impressive scenery, which attracts many visitors from the tri-state area.
+In recent years, the high cost of housing in the Lower Hudson Valley, plus increased remote working opportunities, has caused some to move further north into the Mid Hudson Valley.

 Historically, the valley was home to many factories, including paper mills, but a significant number have closed.
 After years of lingering pollution, cleanup efforts to improve the Hudson River water quality are currently planned and will be supervised by the United States Environmental Protection Agency (EPA).